microsoft/MPPC23-Power-Apps/lab5/README.md

 ## ☑️ Task 4: Deploy the connector to Power Platform through Visual Studio

-## ☑️ Task 5: Add connector to Copilot app created in Lab 2A
+## ☑️ Task 5: Create a Canvas App

-## ☑️ Task 6: Edit the Copilot created Power App and add the connector to it
+## ☑️ Task 6: Add the connector to the Canvas App

 ## ☑️ Task 7: Test the app

-## ☑️ Task 8: Remove the connector when done with testing

-## ☑️ Task 9: Deploy the WebAPI to Azure

-## ☑️ Task 10: Deploy the API to API Management

-## ☑️ Task 11: Export the API to your Power Platform developer environment via API Management

-## ☑️ Task 12: Edit the Copilot-created Power App again and add the connector exported from API Management to it

-## ☑️ Task 13: Add the connector exported from API Management to the "MPPC23 - Custom Connector" solution

 ## End of labs